hanrui1sensetime/GPTQ-for-ChatGLM-LoRA/README.md

 ## News or Update
 **Support pulse model with lora finetuning 4-bit quantization.**
 ## Result
-MedGPT results are evaluated on the medical dataset.
+PULSE results are evaluated on the medical dataset.

 Quantization requires a large amount of CPU memory.
 However, the memory required can be reduced by using swap memory.